zzhangjii/learning-library/lab-guides/LabGuide050.md

 - Click **Demo Lab**.
  ![](images/050/JS3.PNG)

-- In **5** minutes the Oracle IaaS infrastructure including the client image will be available.
-Leave this browser window open we will return to it shortly.
+- In **5** minutes the Oracle IaaS infrastructure including the client image will be available. **Leave this browser tab opened** as we will return to it shortly.
  ![](images/050/JS4.PNG)